MAS sets up US$2 billion programme to support green investment strategies

 MAS said the programme will help to support Singapore’s financial centre in promoting environmentally sustainable projects and mitigating climate change risks in Singapore and the region.

-“The green investment programme is a major prong of the green finance action plan announced by Senior Minister and Chairman of MAS, Tharman Shanmugaratnam, at the Singapore FinTech Festival (SFF) x Singapore Week of Innovation and TeCHnology (SWITCH),” MAS added.
+“The green investment programme is a major prong of the green finance action plan announced by Minister for Education Ong Ye Kung and MAS board member at the Singapore FinTech Festival (SFF) x Singapore Week of Innovation and TeCHnology (SWITCH),” MAS added.

 As part of the programme, MAS said it will place funds with asset managers who are committed to deepening their green investment activities and capabilities.